 ME Graduate Students Awarded ASHRAE Grant-in-Aid Funds

-Mechanical Engineering graduate students Vytenis Benetis & Sourav Chowdhury have received American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE) Grant-in-Aid monetary awards for the scholastic year to support their research in fields of interest to the heating, ventilating, air-conditioning, and refrigerating (HVAC&R) industry.
+Mechanical Engineering graduate students Ebrahim Al-Hajri & Mohamed Alshehhi both received American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE) Grant-in-Aid monetary awards for the scholastic year to support their research in fields of interest to the heating, ventilating, air-conditioning, and refrigerating (HVAC&R) industry.

 Their advisor Professor Michael Ohadi adds, “Our laboratory has been very successful in receiving these awards.
-Over the past ten years at least one of our students received an ASHRAE Grant-in-Aid award.”
+Over the past ten years at least one of our students received an ASHRAE Grant-in-Aid award each year.”
+Last year the award recipients were Parisa Fouroughi & Gohua Kuang.

 In addition to the $7,500 award granted to each student's research, the students will receive a $1,500 check directly from ASHRAE upon publishing a research article based on their respective projects in ASHRAE's highly acclaimed International Journal of HVAC&R Research or in ASHRAE Transactions.